 This associate degree program will offer a diploma option.
 Completion of the first three semesters meets requirements for application to take the national exam for Medical Assisting Certification by the American Association of Medical Assistants.
-Twenty students will be admitted fall semester of each year.
+Thirty students will be admitted fall semester of each year.

 The following information is provided for applicants seeking admission to the Medical Assisting Program:

 - Program specific applications are available beginning September 1 of each year.
 The College has the right to extend the application deadline.

 - Official transcripts (high school and college) must be forwarded to the Student Services Office prior to applying for the Medical Assisting program.

 - Have graduated or will graduate from high school or equivalent before entering the program.